iionly/Elgg_1.8_elggx_fivestar/README.txt

 Changelog:

+1.8.2:

+- French translation added (thank to emanwebdev),
+- German translation added.

 1.8.1 (by iionly):

--Adding/removing views via the plugin settings page should work now.
+- Adding/removing views via the plugin settings page should work now.
 (It was necessary to move the plugin settings to the "Administer" - "Utilities" section as the Elgg core save button added automatically on pages in the "Configure" - "Settings" section failed to keep the content of the views array.
 When upgrading please remove the old Elggx Fivestar folder before copying the files of the new version on your server.)